Iskvnder/Iskvnder/README.md

 Hi all, my name is Iskander (@Iskvnder)

-I love video games and want to do 🖤Game Development🖤
+I love video games and want to do them
+🖤 Game Development

 I like all aspects of the game industry, I tried myself in modeling, animation, wrote a couple of concepts for games, but most of all I like video game programming.